WCBROW01/MARIE/README.md

 Building the emulator just requires the one source file, so you can just run `cc emu.c -o emu`.

-The assembler currently requires my [cvector](https://github.com/WCBROW01/cvector) library, but the current approach I'm taking is needlessly complex, so this dependency will likely disappear.
-This library consists of a single source and header file, so it only requires one extra file.

 It can be built by running `cc asm.c cvector.c -o asm`.